hbs-rcs/hbsgrid-docs/docs/storage.md

 You can connect to your database using any compatible client.
 If you already have one you like go ahead and use that.
 Otherwise we recommend one of the clients listed below.

-!!! info inline end "DBeaver driver installation"
-    The *DBeaver* client may prompt you to download a driver to connect to your database.
-    This is usually safe, and drivers will be stored in your home directory, under `~/.local/share/DBeaverData/drivers`

 === "Python"
 Use [connector-python](https://dev.mysql.com/doc/connector-python/en/) to connect following the